EmotionLab/EEGain/README.md

 ### **4. Key Arguments to Modify**

-**SeedIV Setup:**
-- Data Path: Ensure your directory structure follows "your_path_to/eeg_raw_data", containing three session folders.
-Each session folder must include .mat files.
-The "eeg_raw_data" folder should also contain "Channel Order.xlsx" and "ReadMe.txt" files.<br/>
-- Data Name: SeedIV<br/>
-- Channels: 62<br/>
-- Number of Classes: 4

-**Seed Setup:**
-- Data Path: Use the structure "your_path_to/Preprocessed_EEG", which should contain .mat files, a channel-order.xlsx file, and a label.mat file.<br/>
-- Data Name: Seed<br/>
-- Channels: 62<br/>
-- Number of Classes: 3

 **MAHNOB Setup**: <br/>
 - Data Path: Follow "your_path_to/mahnob-hci-raw/Sessions", with session-associated folders.
 Each session folder must have a .xml file for labels and a .bdf file.<br/>
 - Data Name: MAHNOB <br/>